ng-girls/todo-list-tutorial-portuguese/installations.md

 Another tool which most web developers are using is **NodeJS**.
 Once installed, it comes with another tool called **NPM** (Node Package Manager).

 NodeJS lets you run JavaScript code on your computer.
-It's used to run a local server which serves the project files to the browser and then simulates a real running website.
+It is used to run a local server which serves the project files to the browser and simulates a real running website.

-NPM allows you to easily download and install different libraries from the internet and also manage their versions.
+NPM allows you to easily download and install different libraries from the internet and  manage their versions.

 Download NodeJS [here](https://nodejs.org/en/).